• Skip to primary navigation

 Jump to Recipe

 Small batch chocolate chip cookies are the perfect treat to make when that sweet tooth strikes.
-This recipe makes a dozen chewy chocolate chip cookies in less than 30 minutes with no chilling required!
+This recipe makes 9 chewy chocolate chip cookies in less than 30 minutes with no hand mixer needed.

 Ingredients and substitutions

 • Egg yolk - One egg yolk adds the perfect amount of moisture and stability to a small batch of cookie dough.
-Adding an entire egg would cause the cookies to spread more in the oven and turn out a bit cakey instead of chewy.
+A whole egg won't work in this recipe because the added moisture would cause cookies to spread more in the oven and turn out cakey rather than chewy.

 Tips and tricks